 - PECULIAR LANGUAGE - LITERATURE AS DIFFERENCE FROM THE RENAISSANCE TO JOYCE,JAMES - ATTRIDGE,D. NOTES QUERIES, 37(1), 133-134.

 - LOWRY,MALCOLM 'UNDER THE VOLCANO' - A CASEBOOK - BOWKER,G. NOTES QUERIES, 37(1), 125-126.

 - Kes: from page to screen In Mayne L, Petrie D & Williams M (Ed.), Sixties British Cinema Reconsidered Edinburgh University Press

-- View this article in WRRO The Anxiety of Imagination: Intertextuality in Novels of the Sonderkommando In Chare N & Williams D (Ed.), Testimonies of Resistance Representations of the Auschwitz-Birkenau Sonderkommando (pp. 230-246).
+- View this article in WRRO From Special Operations Executive to Sonderkommando: Sebastian Faulks and the Anxiety of Influence In Chare N & Williams D (Ed.), Testimonies of Resistance: Representations of the Auschwitz-Birkenau Sonderkommando (pp. 230-246).
 New York/Oxford: Berghahn Books.